REPORTS TO: Club Director or Club Manager

 - Assist with the Boys & Girls Clubs Summer Program (Planning and implementation)

 - Maintain accurate program records and make sure monthly statistical records are given to supervisor.

 - Assist with the planning, promoting, and conducting of Physical Ed.
 Department Special Events

 - Assist with all Grant funded programs and deliverables.

 - Assist with other Boys & Girls Club activities/special events if requested to do so.
 Implement the Performing Arts Program.

 In addition to the specific professional job duties the Youth Development Coordinator must also possess the ability to:

-Drive organization vehicles, such as 15 passenger vans, busses, etc.
+- Drive organization vehicles, such as 15 passenger vans, buses, etc.

 Four (4) degree from an accredited institution is preferred but not required.
 A minimum of one year’s experience in a full-time position working with children.

 Current commercial driver’s license (CDL) is preferred (or the ability to obtain one within 90 days of employment) as well as maintenance of a safe driving record.